Please Select Your Location

 8-minute read

-VRChat is a must-try social experience, and VR tracking can help make that experience even more exciting.
-In this blog post, we’ll take you through the basics of positional tracking in VRChat and show you what you need to enjoy full-body tracking (FBT).
-We’ll also offer you some tips and tricks on how to get better tracking results with your avatar.
+Setting up full-body tracking (FBT) in VRChat is a must-try to enhance your social experience, making it even more exciting.
+In this blog post, we’ll guide you through the basics of positional and full-body tracking in VRChat.
+We’ll show you what you need to enjoy FBT and offer some tips and tricks on how to get better tracking results with your avatar.

 Ready to discover the full potential of VRChat?
 Let’s begin!